Sean-Everett/Splunk-Boss_of_the_SOC_v1/Scenarios/Scenario 1.md

 | table _time form_data
 | reverse
 ```
-You can disregard reverse if you want to just click on time's filter option.
+You can disregard reverse if you want to just click on _time's sort option.
 <p align="center">
     <img src="/Scenarios/Screenshots/s1_firstpw.png">
 </p>